 Runners are sometimes afraid of cutting back on training.
 This is usually because they worry that taking time off right before a big race will erase all of their hard work.

-You must be wondering though, why is it important and why should I do it?
+You must be wondering, though, why it is important and why I should do it?

 When you cut back on the number of miles you run, your muscles can repair, and your glycogen stores can return to normal.
 This is important for absorbing your training and getting those race-day PRs!

-But don’t confuse tapering with taking a break and resting.
-Some rest is part of the process of ‘tapering.’
-But, if you only entirely rest for the weeks before your marathon, you’ll lose important biological changes you made during your training.
+Some rest is part of the ‘tapering’ process.
+But if you only rest for the weeks leading up to your marathon, you’ll lose the important biological changes you made during your training.

 During a taper, levels of muscle glycogen, enzymes, antioxidants, hormones, and other things that are depleted by a lot of exercise return to normal.